How to apply for a graduate scheme

 Right here on Save the Student

-Our graduate scheme directory is a great place to get a good idea of the different companies offering training programs.
+Our list of graduate scheme deadlines is a great place to get a good idea of the different companies offering training programs.

 This is the best place to start (although admittedly we might be a bit biased on this one!).

-We'd recommend getting hooked up with a specialist graduate recruiter like Graduate Recruitment Bureau, particularly if you feel like you could do with a bit of guidance.
+We'd recommend getting hooked up with a specialist graduate recruiter like the Graduate Recruitment Bureau, particularly if you feel as though you could do with a bit of guidance.

-Graduate recruitment companies will throw carefully matched opportunities your way, but also be available to help you with the whole application process free of charge.
+Graduate recruitment companies will throw carefully matched opportunities your way, but they're also available to help you with the whole application process free of charge.

 Graduate recruitment websites

 Remember that graduate recruitment is big business, so you need to be smart on this one.
-There’s a serious risk of data overload including hundreds of 'job alerts' in your inbox each week if you’re not really selective about what you’re looking for.
+If you're not really selective about what you're looking for, there's a serious risk of data overload including hundreds of 'job alerts' in your inbox each week.

-It might be a good idea to set up a new folder in your email inbox to filter graduate opportunities if you feel overwhelmed, or even set yourself up an entirely new email address just for job applications so you keep everything separate.
+It might be a good idea to set up a new folder in your email inbox to filter graduate opportunities, or even set yourself up an entirely new email address just for job applications so you keep everything separate.

 If you've got a particular employer in mind, make sure you're regularly checking their website for any vacancy posts or announcements.